d-xo/weird-erc20/readme.md

 # Weird ERC20 Tokens

+This repository contains minimal example implementations in Solidity of ERC20 tokens with behaviour that may be surprising or unexpected.
+All the tokens in this repo are based on real tokens, many of which have been used to exploit smart contract systems in the past.
+It is hoped that these example implementations will be of use to developers and auditors.

 The `ERC20` "specification" is so loosely defined that it amounts to little more than an interface declaration, and even the few semantic requirements that are imposed are routinely violated by token developers in the wild.